topkecleon/telegram-bot-bash/doc/3_advanced.md

 ### Interactive Chats
 Interactive chats are simple Bash scripts, reading user input as TEXT and output TEXT to the user.

+To create a new interactive chat script copy `scripts/interactive.sh.clean` to e.g. `scripts/mynewinteractive.sh`, make it executable and then use `start_proc` function from your bot, it's possible to pass two arguments.
+You find more examples for interactive scripts in 'examples'

-**Important**: Scripts run as seperate programs in a [pipeline](https://www.geeksforgeeks.org/piping-in-unix-or-linux/), it's **not possible** to use bashbot functions and variables!
+**Important**: Script run in a [pipeline](https://www.geeksforgeeks.org/piping-in-unix-or-linux/), it's **not possible** to use bashbot functions and variables!

 ```bash
 mycommands.sh send user input as TEXT   |   script reads TEXT  |   bashbot.sh reads output as formated TEXT (see below)
 ```

-To create a new interactive chat script copy `scripts/interactive.sh.clean` to e.g. `scripts/mynewinteractive.sh`, make it executable and then use `start_proc` function from your bot, it's possible to pass two arguments.
-You find more examples for interactive scripts in 'examples'
+In case you want to process any other data then message TEXT you must extraxt that information in `mycommnds.sh` and insert in message before [sent to script]() (only recommended for bash experts):

+#### Example script

 *usage*: start_proc chat_id script arg1 arg2

 *usage*: kill_proc chat_id

 *usage*: check_prog chat_id

 **Note:** Scripts must read user input from '$3' instead of stdin!